 FrontFundr Financial Services Inc. (dba.
 FrontFundr and SMV Capital Markets)

-FrontFundr Financial Services Inc. (“FrontFundr”, “FFS”) is registered as an exempt market dealer in British Columbia, Alberta, Ontario, Manitoba, New Brunswick, Nova Scotia, Saskatchewan and Quebec.
+FrontFundr Financial Services Inc. (“FrontFundr”, “FFS”, the "Company", or the “Firm”) is registered as an exempt market dealer in British Columbia, Alberta, Ontario, Manitoba, New Brunswick, Nova Scotia, Saskatchewan and Quebec.
 FrontFundr carries on business in each of the provinces noted above under the business names “FrontFundr” and in Quebec, under the business name "Les Entreprises Erable Argenté”.

 Client Funds Held in Trust